-Crucial Conversations will give you the “tools for talking when the stakes are high”.
-The book is basically broken down into eight steps.
+Crucial Conversations will give you the “tools for talking when the stakes are high.”
+Basically, the book is broken down into the following eight steps:

 Relationships are very important in our everyday lives.
 Essentially unless you isolate yourself on an island somewhere, you’re going to have to deal with day-to-day conversations that affect your life.
 That is known as a crucial conversation.
 Crucial conversations occur when there are opposing opinions, stakes are high, and strong emotions are involved.

-This book gave me insight on not only on others around me but on myself as well.
-The entire book emphasizes to start with yourself, because that’s really the only part you have complete control of.
+This book gave me insight not only on others around me but on myself as well.
+The entire book emphasizes the concept of starting with yourself—because that’s really the only part you have complete control over.
 Your actions are your own and theirs are their own.
-Don’t try to change someone and tell them what they are doing wrong, because they probably won’t make that change unless they recognize it themselves and make the decision on their own to change.
+Don’t try to change someone and tell them what they are doing wrong.
+They likely will not make that change unless they recognize it for themselves and make the decision on their own to change.

 Overall I gained useful tips and knowledge about how to have better crucial conversations with those around me.
 The book also uses work and personal stories to bring the process to life, which helped make the material even easier to digest and understand.